ElenaKutanov/DataEngineerForAIApplications/UdaConnect/Strategy.md

 - As I see, for the route "/locations" the code is missing.
 It should be fixed.

+- For intern exchange between connection and persons microservices, was choosed gRPC

 -----------------------------------------------------------------------------------------------
 > vagrant up
 > vagrant ssh